|Learn how to use tax incentives to promote community health and development.

 Tax incentives can be used in just about any situation where there are taxes to be paid.
 Some of the ways they can be applied:

 Tax incentives to stimulate the building not only of affordable housing, but of particular kinds of affordable housing (mixed-income, mixed-use, cooperative, etc.), have existed for decades.
-They can include total or partial forgiveness of property taxes for a period, the federal Low Income Tax Credit mentioned in the introduction, and specific deductions or credits for other aspects of affordable development.
+They can include total or partial forgiveness of property taxes for a period, the Low Income Housing Tax Credit mentioned in the introduction, and specific deductions or credits for other aspects of affordable development.

 Among the outcomes that tax incentives might help bring about in this area are the preservation of historic buildings as affordable housing; the development of affordable housing on a specific site; the redevelopment of abandoned industrial sites as housing, with a certain percentage set aside as affordable; adherence to certain construction restrictions (use of particular materials, techniques, or design features) – in other words, almost any configuration that seems desirable in a given circumstance.